Key Takeaways:

 Minneapolis, Minnesota

 It makes perfect sense that the top university in the “Land of 1,000 Lakes” — 12,000 lakes, to be exact — would be a Sea Grant university.
 The University of Minnesota is dedicated to enhancing the state’s coastal environment and economy through public education programs and scientific research.
-To do this, the program works with a two-fold strategy.
+To achieve this, the program employs a two-fold strategy.
 First, communicate the needs of communities, management agencies, and industries to scientists associated with the university.
 Second, promote the most current science to Lake Superior and other lake users, managers, and policymakers.

 University of Mississippi